 The following is Part 1 of my conversation about performance with TRAVIS BOOK, upright bassist and vocalist for Sugar Hill recording artists The Infamous Stringdusters.
-I spoke with Travis in Lyons, Colorado on July 25, 2010.
-More recently, the Stringdusters earned a Grammy® nomination in the Best Country Instrumental Performance category, for their recording of “Magic #9″ from their latest album, Things That Fly.
+I spoke with Travis in Lyons, Colorado.
+The Stringdusters earned a Grammy® nomination in the Best Country Instrumental Performance category, for their recording of “Magic #9″ from their album, Things That Fly.

 This interview will be posted in three weekly installments.
 In this installment, Travis discusses the elements that contribute to the Stringdusters’ dynamic and highly entertaining live performance experience. — VA

 When did you start getting the sense that you wanted to perform?
 How did that realization come to you?

 Travis Book: I don’t remember a specific moment, but I do remember just sort of an underlying need for attention.
 And also – and it’s something that I’ve worked on, because it was difficult in my life – sort of a need for drama in my life.
 I think I started by acting out in class, and acting out at home.
 I wasn’t a really difficult kid, but I was an only child, so when I went to school and I got to be around kids, I found that when I was funny, and made an ass of myself, really, I got a lot of attention – both positive and negative.
 I think when I was in middle school I had detention, like, thirty-seven times I had to stay after class – and I think I may have had a crush on the teacher and not realized that’s what it was.
 But I’d say that was the first time that I can think of myself really craving attention, and feeling comfortable when people were paying attention.